Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ### Stripe
 * To test the webhooks and payment process, I used the following Stripe testing card numbers:
-    * No authentication successful payment: 4242 4242 4242 4242
+    * No authentication required, successful payment: 4242 4242 4242 4242
     * Failed payment: 4000 0000 0000 9995
     * Authentication required: 4000 0025 0000 3155
-* The no authentication successful card was run, didn't ask for authentication, and successfully paid.
+* The no authentication required, successful card was run, didn't ask for authentication, and successfully paid.
 * The failed payment card was run and the card payment failed.
-* The authentication required card was run, asked for authentication, and successfully paid.
+* The authentication required card was run, asked for authentication, was given authentication, and successfully paid.
+* The authentication required card was run, asked for authentication, was not given authentication, and failed.
 * After each payment event, a message was shown to the user to explain the action that had just happened.

 ### Pagination